mamoc-repos/MAMoC-Server/README.md

 This is the server component of MAMoC, Multisite Adaptive Mobile Computation Offloading Framework to offload compute-intensive tasks from mobile devices to more powerful surrogates including nearby devices, edge devices and remote cloud instances.

-##Setup
+## Setup

-It is tested on Ubuntu 16.04 and MacOS 10.12
+This setup is tested on Ubuntu 16.04 and MacOS 10.13

+The server side of MAMoC contains two components: router and server.
 The router can be hosted separately with the server.
 The configuration file of the crossbar router is found under mamoc_router directory.

 ### Requirements
 - Python >= 3.5
+- Crossbar
 - Docker Engine for running docker containers

 ### Docker

-You need to setup the router before running the server.
+You need to run the router docker before running the server.
 In order to run the docker container for the router, navigate to `mamoc_router` and start building the docker

 ```
 cd mamoc_router